TapTap21/config-pocock/README.md

 # config-pocock
-An entrypoint that will pull a config from s3 when the container is started
+An entrypoint that will fetch a config from s3 when the container is started.

 ## Usage
 Add aws cli to the dockerfile.\